PRITHIVSAKTHIUR/AI-Art-Generator-SDXL/README.md

 🚀Huggingface Spaces : https://huggingface.co/spaces/prithivMLmods/Art-Generator-Engine

-ℹ️For Deploy the Huggingface Workspaces Using Only the Highlighted Folder Mentioned & Choosing the correct SDK in Huggingface Spaces;
+ℹ️For the Deployment of Huggingface Workspaces Use Only the Highlighted Folder Mentioned & Choosing the correct SDK in Huggingface Spaces as follows;

 ![alt text](Assets/sx1.png)